websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md

 ![An active connection is displayed in the Search administrative panel.](./getting-started-with-elasticsearch/images/01.png)

-Reindex your search and spell check indexes.
-Both reindex actions are carried out from the Index Actions tab of Control Panel &rarr; Configuration &rarr; Search.
+Re-index your search and spell check indexes.
+Both of these re-index actions are carried out from the Index Actions tab of Control Panel &rarr; Configuration &rarr; Search.

-Now the configuring and searching fun can really begin.
+Re-index the [Workflow Metrics](../../../process-automation/workflow/user-guide/using-workflow-metrics.md) indexes from the Workflow Metrics Settings window:

+1. From the Applications Menu ([Applications Menu](../../../images/icon-applications-menu.png)) navigate to Applications &rarr; Workflow Metrics.

+2. Open the _Settings_ window from the App Options menu ([](../../../images/icon-app-options.png)).

+3. Click _Reindex All_.

+Now Liferay CE/DXP is indexing its content into a remote Elasticsearch 7 installation.

 ## Related Topics